lukekarrys/git-directory-deploy/README.md

 [![NPM](https://nodei.co/npm/git-directory-deploy.png)](https://nodei.co/npm/git-directory-deploy/)

 Deploy a subdirectory from a git repo to a different branch.
 Useful to deploy to [GitHub Pages](https://pages.github.com/).

+# Why

+The shell script portion of this code is from [X1011/git-directory-deploy](https://github.com/X1011/git-directory-deploy), and it's best explained in that README:

+> Unlike the git-subtree approach, it does not require the generated files be committed to the source branch.
+It keeps a linear history on the deploy branch and does not make superfluous commits or deploys when the generated files do not change.

+This repo accomplishes a few other things:

+1) Easier use in Node land
+2) Named cli args
+3) Publish it to [`npm`](https://www.npmjs.com/) so I can use it as a devDep in projects

 # Install